rscopic/obsidian-vault-nickname/README.md

 ## Motive:
 This plugin is intended to help disambiguate vaults that share the same folder name.
 This is common for users who adhere to a standard file structure between multiple projects.
 E.g., "docs/", "Obsidian/", etc.

+## Supporters:

+Big thank you to [@claremacrae](https://github.com/claremacrae) for her generous github sponsorship! ❤️

 ## Install guide:
 1. Open Obsidian's **Settings**.
 2. Choose **Community plugins** from the left side bar.